SupportClass/lfg-twitchapi/README.md

 # lfg-twitchapi
 This is a [NodeCG](http://github.com/nodecg/nodecg) bundle.

-Lets other bundles easily query the Twitch API on behalf of any logged in user.
+Lets other bundles easily query the Twitch API on behalf of a logged in user.
 Requires Twitch authentication to be enabled in your NodeCG installation.

 ## Installation